The Remembrances

 Havering Liberty

-A royal liberty rather than a Hundred, covering Romford, Hornchurch and the parishes now forming the London Borough of Havering.
+A royal liberty rather than a Hundred, covering Romford, Hornchurch and Havering-atte-Bower.
 Detached from Becontree in 1465.
+Combined here with the London portions of Waltham and Ongar Hundreds.

 Design Principles